 Registration costs $475 ($425 if you register more than 30 days prior) and includes:

-- 14 hrs (2-days) of live interactive training with Jen Mueller, Breathing Space founder;
+- 12 hrs of live interactive training (usually over 2-days) with Jen Mueller, Breathing Space founder;

 - 12 hrs of self-paced training modules;